 The Master in Energy, Natural Resources and the Environment is one of the specialisations within the two-year Master of Science (MSc) programme in Economics and Business Administration at NHH.
-After finishing the programme you will end up with the title MSc in Economics and Business Administration.
+After finishing the programme you will be awarded the title MSc in Economics and Business Administration.

 The Energy, Natural Resources and the Environment programme consists of twelve courses and a thesis.
 Students select six courses that relate directly to the Energy, Natural Resources and the Environment specialisation, and the remaining six are elective courses.
 Four of these elective courses can be combined to make a minor specialisation.
 The programme is wholly taught in English.

 All MSc students at NHH are encouraged to take at least one semester on exchange at another leading business school elsewhere in the world.
 Through membership of CEMS (Community of European Management Schools) and PIM (Partnership in International Management) and through bilateral agreements, NHH has exchange partnerships with some of the leading institutions for economics and business administration in the world.